Does Homeowners Insurance Cover Earthquakes?

 Unlike homeowners insurance, your mortgage insurer won't require it.

-Another reason is that people who don’t live near a fault line think that seismic activity can’t happen.
+Another reason is that people who don't live near a fault line think seismic activity can't happen.

 So, to cover costs, insurers need to make earthquake deductibles high.